MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016.md

 - **MIM Service and Portal**

 You can now deploy the MIM Service and Portal can on Windows Server 2025.
 This release includes compatibility with SQL Server 2022, Exchange Server 2019, SharePoint Server Subscription Edition (SE), and System Center Service Manager Data Warehouse 2022.
-Support for Active Directory Federation Services (AD FS) has also been added, enabling claims-based single sign-on (SSO) functionality.
+MIM 2016 SP3 also supports Active Directory Federation Services (AD FS), enabling claims-based single sign-on (SSO) functionality.

 - **Software prerequisites**

-Make sure you install Visual C++ 2013 Redistributable Packages and either .NET Framework 4.6 or 4.8 before setup.
+Before setup, ensure that you install Visual C++ 2013 Redistributable Packages and either .NET Framework 4.6 or 4.8.
 The MIM Synchronization Service requires Microsoft OLE DB Driver 19 on the server where you host it.
 The MIM Service component requires .NET Framework 3.5 on the host server.

 #### Deprecated features